 Country notes are issued in loans made by the country bankers to their customers.
 Loans would still be wanted by their customers if country notes were no more: and the country bankers would still be the persons applied to, in order to furnish them.
 If they furnished these loans in specie, they would be obliged not only to go to the expense of bringing specie from London, but to go to the expense of procuring the specie itself.
-They would, therefore, prefer to make the required advances by granting bills upon their agents in London, which bills being sent to London when due, would be exchanged without the intervention of money, by the operations of the clearing-house.
+They would, therefore, prefer to make the required advances by granting bills upon their agents in London, which bills being sent to London when due, would be exchanged without the intervention of money, by the operations of the clearinghouse.

-Accordingly, in Lancashire, where there are no local banks of circulation, bills on London, drawn by the bankers of that county on their correspondents, constitute the great mass of the circulating medium; as is proved by the following extracts from the evidence taken before the Lords' Committee on Scotch and Irish currency in the last session:-
+Accordingly, in Lancashire, where there are no local banks of circulation, bills on London, drawn by the bankers of that country on their correspondents, constitute the great mass of the circulating medium; as is proved by the following extracts from the evidence taken before the Lords' Committee on Scotch and Irish currency in the last session:-

 John Gladstone, Esq.
 M.P.-'We sell our goods, not for payments in cash, such as are usual in other places, but generally at credits from ten days to three months, to be then paid for in bills on London at two or three months' date: these bills we pay to our bankers, and receive from them bills or cash, when we have occasion for either to make our payments.'
-(P. 216.)[]
+(P. 216.)[\]

-Again: 'We have a considerable portion of large Bank of England notes in circulation: these are generally used for the payment of duties, and also for the purposes of remittance; but THE GREAT MASS OF OUR CIRCULATION IS IN BILLS OF EXCHANGE; sovereigns and smaller bank notes are only required for such objects as charges of merchandize, with duties, freights, and other items.
+Again: 'We have a considerable portion of large Bank of England notes in circulation: these are generally used for the payment of duties, and also for the purposes of remittance; but the great mass of our circulation is in bills of exchange; sovereigns and smaller bank notes are only required for such objects as charges of merchandize, with duties, freights, and other items.
 I believe the circulation in bills of exchange is of great magnitude; the circulation of bank notes limited.'
 (P. 219 [p.
 513].)

-Lewis Loyd, Esq. says, that before the notes of certain banks in neighbouring counties found their way into Lancashire, the currency consisted of 'NINE PARTS
+Lewis Loyd, Esq. says, that before the notes of certain banks in neighbouring counties found their way into Lancashire, the currency consisted of 'nine partsbills of exchange, and the tenth part gold and Bank of England notes.
+I am inclined to think the bills of exchange bore a still greater proportion.